Skip to contents

 legend_color_title

-character(1) or expression() Title for the color scale legend (default "Effect size").
+character(1) or expression() Title for the color scale legend (default "Gene effect size").
 Set to NULL to show the legend without a title.
 Use expression() to supply plotmath expressions.

 colorkey_breaks